Our Shingle Products

 This plywood base offers the home builder a unique opportunity to take advantage of the design and performance features of the plywood substrate over the entire roof structure.
 If applied in accordance with the Australian Building Codes, the structural benefits include cost and thermal savings, vermin and pest exclusion and durability against impacts such as hail, storms and falling branches.

 An important design consideration is the proper ventilation of the roof space.
 The roof is virtually sealed by the plywood sheeting over the rafters.
-Adequate air flow is needed from the wall cavity or eaves to or near the roof ridge line.
+Adequate air flow is needed from the wall cavity or eaves to the roof ridge line.

 The roof shingles as selected can now be applied together with the appropriate ventilation, ridge capping and ancillary roof flashing.